rishabhkaushal07/CMPT785-BIBIFI/README.md

 ## Design Decisions for preventing Specific attacks

+### `cd` command
+- It doesn't go outside the valid root path which prevents unauthorization access.
+- It doesn't accept `backticks` for the directory name which prevents arbitrary code execution or code injection attacks.

+### `mkdir <directory_name>` command
+- It doesn't go outside the valid root path which prevents unauthorization access.
+- It doesn't accept `backticks` for the directory name which prevents arbitrary code execution or code injection attacks.

 ### `mkfile <filename> <contents>` command
 - It doesn't go outside the valid root path
 - It doesn't accept `backticks` for the directory name which prevents arbitrary code execution in some ways.